-DMN provides constructs spanning both decision requirements and decision logic modeling.
+DMN provides constructs spanning both decision

 - For decision requirements modeling, it defines the concept of a Decision Requirements Graph (DRG) comprising a set of elements and their connection rules, and a corresponding notation: the Decision Requirements Diagram (DRD). - For decision logic modeling it provides a language called FEEL for defining and assembling Decision Tables, calculations, if/then/else logic, simple data structures, and externally defined logic from Java and PMML into executable expressions with formally defined semantics.